openstack/nova-specs/specs/mitaka/approved/use-glance-v2-api.rst

 off by default.
 The expected deadline for this switch is N.

 This spec doesn't intend to change the value of the existing Nova configurations for Glance - which include the version in the URL - but rather notify the deployer that the new expected value has changed and the configuration file should be updated.
-During the Mitaka cycle, we can strip the verion from the URL to discover what versions of the API are deployed and favor 2 over 1 when possible.
+During the Mitaka cycle, we'll support both, versioned and unversioned, URLs to give deployers enough time to switch over.
+This will also allow us to have Glance v1 and Glance v2 specific gates to thoroughly test the changes being made.

 Alternatives
 ------------